tact-lang/pitaya/docs/SPECIFICATION.md

 Implementation notes (current TUI):
 - The TUI renders via Rich at a fixed 10Hz.
 If the optional `watchdog` package is not available, it automatically falls back to a pure polling tail of `events.jsonl` without any loss of fidelity.
 - Forcing display density: pass `--display-mode {detailed|compact|dense}` to override the automatic mode selection.
 This is useful when you want one-line summaries even for small runs.
-- Non-TTY environments: prefer `--output streaming` or `--output json` to avoid using the alternate screen buffer.
+- Non-TTY environments: use `--output streaming` or `--output json` to avoid using the alternate screen buffer.
 - Stalled indicator: For running instances that haven’t updated in >30s, the Activity shows a “stalled Ns” suffix to highlight potential hangs while keeping the last known step (e.g., “Container created (stalled 45s)”).
 - Debug event processing separately
 - Test display layouts without running instances